jmglov/jmglov.net/blog/posts/2022-07-07-story-of-a-mediocre-writer.md

+Title: Story of a mediocre writer
+Tags: arsenal,writing
+Date: 2022-07-07

 The final chapter of "[Story of a mediocre fan](2022-06-16-story-of-a-mediocre-fan.html)" was supposed to go out today, but I ran into an age old issue discovered by Blaise Pascal in 1657, when he